 Creating a Volume

-You can create volumes that you can attach to FCU instances created within the same Availability Zone.
-Volumes enable you to add storage capacity to an instance if the root device has reached its storage capacity limit, or to separate the storage of your data from the operating system files of instance.
+You can create volumes that you can attach to FCU virtual machines (VMs) created within the same Subregion.
+Volumes enable you to add storage capacity to a VM if the root device has reached its storage capacity limit, or to separate the storage of your data from the operating system files of VM.

 This action adds a Name tag of 255 characters maximum.
 You can use any character, including accented letters.